OmarShawky1/Course-Princeton-Algorithms-DS/README.md

 # Percolation

 This is the first Homework; It is about utilizing Union Find Algorithm & Weighted Quick Find in specific.
-We use the algorithm to calculate numerically the probability *p* that can make a system percolate (any top cell connected to any bottom cell); We are required to proof the claim that *p*~=0.5931 and the homework does exactly that.
+We use the algorithm to calculate numerically the probability *p* that can make a system percolate (any top cell connected to any bottom cell); We are required to proof the claim that $p\approx 0.5931$ and the homework does exactly that.
 The percolation symbolisis a lot of real world applications such as insulating material in a conducting material (or vise versa) or finding a connection between two persons in a large social network and so on.

 Grade: 100/100